bruunand/travelscanner/README.md

 - Crawl travels from Travelmarket and Afbudsrejser
 - Save travels and associated prices to database (supports whichever database drivers peewee supports)
 - Use a regressor to predict travel prices (XGBoost, several models have been tested)
-- Use a TripAdvisor scraper to gather additional ratings of hotels
 - Use the predicted prices to find actual good offers

 ## Roadmap
 - Notifications about travels powered by Pushbullet
-- Add more crawlers for other Danish websites/scrap centralised scanners
 - A webservice providing meaningful statistics into travels as well as highlighting travels with high value for money

 ## Development history